PotatoesInHD/OPCUA_monitor/README.md

 - Log for Warnings/Errors
 - Log for OPCUA communication info/traffic shenanigans.
 This one can be disabled via the Config.ini file.

-These log files are created automatically in a logs folder where the script or .exe us, if made into .exe using pyinstaller.
+These log files are created automatically in a logs folder where the script or .exe lives, if made into .exe using pyinstaller.
 Once a log reaches 10MB it will create another "log.1" and keep rotating.
 So 20MB and 2 files each per log type
 <br><br>
 ## Config.ini